Shammyshanks/Yabai-SKHD-Config/README.md

 |               | `Control` + `Option`      |                                      |                                                |

 The only 3 key combinations we have left are `Control` + `Option`, `Control` + `Shift`, and `Control` + `Option` + `Shift`.
 These are the 3 key combinations we will be using to manage Yabai.

+# A quick note on left vs right modifiers and the Function Key